 We will travel from a small Asturian village near Luarca, to the Galician depths of the Ribeira Sacra in Lugo, following a route that runs along the coast of Ferrol that guards the Castle of San Felipe to the south, in Andalusia.
 The commemoration, on February 11, of the International Day of Women and Girls in Science is a good opportunity to remember them, to give them names and surnames.
 At the same time, it is an invitation to learn more about their work.

 On October 3, 1916, María de los Ángeles Alvariño González was born in Serantes, Ferrol, the daughter of a doctor and a piano teacher.
 In her childhood she showed a great interest in nature, tirelessly reading the books on natural history in her home library.
 After studying science and literature at the University of Santiago de Compostela, she headed for the capital.
-There, in Madrid, he continued his education, enrolling in Natural Sciences.
+There, in Madrid, she continued her education, enrolling in Natural Sciences.

 The Civil War, in 1936, was a turning point in her life, forcing her to return to her native Galicia.
 Finally, it was there where she was able to focus her interest in studying something that was very close to her.
 Something that, even without knowing it, was to mark her future, just as it was marked by her return to Madrid to resume her education.
 At the university she met her future husband, Eugenio Leira Manso, with whom she would share a scholarship at the Spanish Institute of Oceanography.